Transfer-old-video-tapes-to-DVD

 The 8mm format was trendy from the 1930s through 1960 and was first used by German engineers as an alternative method of recording sound.

-Many people continue to use this vintage method of watching videos and passing on their memories to the next generation.
+Many people continue to use this vintage method of watching videos and passing their memories to the next generation.

 Analog Film Like Hi8 And MiniDV Is Outdated Today